JaapvanEkris/openrowingmonitor/docs/README.md

 If you connect a (optional) physical screen directly to the Raspberry Pi, then this interface can also be directly shown on the device.
 The installation script can set up a web browser in kiosk mode that runs on the Raspberry Pi.

-### Device connections via BLE, ANT+ and MQTT
+### Device connections via Bluetooth, ANT+ and MQTT

-OpenRowingMonitor can recieve heartrate data via BLE and ANT+.
+OpenRowingMonitor can recieve heartrate data via Bluetooth Low Energy (BLE) and ANT+.
 But it also implements different protocols to share your rowing metrics with different applications and devices.
 We support most common industry standards to help you connect to your app and game of choice, OpenRowingMonitor currently supports the following protocols:

 * **Concept2 PM**: OpenRowingMonitor can simulate a Concept2 PM5, providing compatibility with most rowing apps.
 This implements the most common parts of the spec, so it might not work with all applications.
 It is known to work with [EXR](https://www.exrgame.com) and all the samples from [The Erg Arcade](https://ergarcade.com), for example you can [row in the clouds](https://ergarcade.github.io/mrdoob-clouds/).